 Well, I had mentioned that we are poles apart.
 She is total oxytocin, while I am pure-play dopamine (TG).
 So before me, she had just one boyfriend (MVP), it lasted for six years.
 It took a huge toll on her mental health.
 She is quite fun as a person, but she is quite innocent and naive at heart.
 Also, when it comes to physical intimacy, she had slept with only him, and that too just one day.
 And I am the complete opposite when it comes to love, monogamy, and relationships.

 So she decided to quit on a high after a few weeks (peak-end rule) as she knew that the longer she continued, the harder it would get and things would get ugly.
-I didn’t want to leave, but there’s a maturity lesson I learned way later than I should have is: Providing happiness to loved ones far exceeds the momentous joy of focussing on just one’s own pleasures.
+I didn’t want to leave, but there’s a maturity lesson I learned way later than I should have is: Providing happiness to loved ones far exceeds the momentous joy of focusing on just one’s own pleasures.
 I am still using her Hotstar account though.
 And, I did live up to the five-star ratings again (Diminishing Returns).
-In fact, she even said that the first day we met is a day was so cherishable that she would want to see a replay of it even four decades later.
+She even said that the first day we met was a day she so cherished that she would want to see a replay of it even four decades later.

 Later,